GoInterject/GoInterject.github.io/wDeveloper/InternalSupportSetup.md

 **Step 1:** Ensure Excel is not running.

 **Step 2:** Navigate to the program directory for Interject.
-This can be easily done using the diagnostics command "Open Application Folder":
+This can be easily done using the diagnostics command "Open Application Folders":

 ![](/images/InternalSupportSetup/OpenApplicationFolders.png)